Growing Paperwhites Indoors: Planting and Styling Ideas

 ‘Ziva’ is a popular choice with pure white flowers, while ‘Inbal’ offers a slightly different look with creamy white blooms tinged with yellow.
 You can usually find paperwhite bulbs at local nurseries or online retailers.
 I usually buy mine from either White Flower Farm or Longfield Gardens.

-There are two main ways to plant paperwhites: in water or in soil.
+There are two main ways to grow paperwhites indoors.
+We can either plant them in water or in soil.
 Both are surprisingly simple!

 Planting Paper Whites in Water